dknapp2000/ohcrud/README.md

 - Check for a format table in the DB that can control form generation
 - Output format flag: html, react, (hbs?)

+Queston: since this is meant to be a service, how do we manage access?

+- OAuth2 ?
+- Webtoken ?